worcestertechnicalhighschool/techhigh.us/_learn_more/admissions.md

 <div class="items" markdown="1">

 # Class of 2027
-We are no longer accepting applications for the Class of 2026.
+We are no longer accepting applications for the Class of 2027.

 </div>
 <div class="items" markdown="1">

 # Class of 2026
-We are not currently accepting applications for the Class of 2025
+We are not currently accepting applications for the Class of 2026.

 </div>
 <div class="items" markdown="1">

 # Class of 2025
-We are not currently accepting transfers into Class of 2024.
+We are not currently accepting transfers into Class of 2025.

 </div>
 <div class="items" markdown="1">

 # Class of 2024
-We are not currently accepting transfers into the Class of 2023.
+We are not currently accepting transfers into the Class of 2024.

 </div>